-The drills are divided into 5 categories:
+The drills in Perfect Defending are divided into 5 categories:

 Individual Defending gives players a chance to practice the core defending skills.
 This forms an obvious starting point for young or inexperienced players but is also extremely valuable for older players who tend to lose focus on these vital skills over time.